-It is against Oregon law to manufacture (grow or develop), deliver (sell) or possess illegal drugs.
-The punishment for the crime depends upon the drug involved and the nature of the conduct.
-For instance, it is Class A felony to grow or sell marijuana.
-It is a Class B felony to possess marijuana unless the amount possessed is less than one ounce.
+For persons under 21, the previously existing law still applies: It is a Class B felony to possess marijuana unless the amount possessed is less than one ounce.
 Possessing less than one ounce reduces the crime to a violation.
 Possession of less than one ounce of marijuana within 1,000 feet of school property is a Class C misdemeanor (compared to possession elsewhere, which is not a crime but only a violation).

-There is no difference in punishment depending upon the amounts possessed of other drugs.
+With regard to other drugs, there is no difference in punishment depending upon the amounts possessed.
 Possession of even a trace amount of cocaine or methamphetamine (crank or speed), for example, is a Class C felony.
 ORS 475.992.
 Possession even a trace amount of heroin and MDMA (ecstacy) is a Class B felony.
 ORS 475.854.